lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 early draft of the document that became [RFC8554].

-The public key and signature values identify the hash function and the height used in the HSS/LMS tree.
+The public key and signature values identify the hash function and the height used in the HSS tree.
 [RFC8554] and [SP800208] define these values, but an IANA registry [IANA-LMS] permits the registration of additional identifiers in the future.

 ## XMSS Algorithm Identifier